-are: the Platonic A student earns fewer points on a more difficult exam than she does on an easier exam.
 There is also no preset curve of how many of each letter grade will be given.
 As such, you are encouraged to help each other in the pursuit of perfection.
-Feel free to talk to me if you are concerned about your standing in the class, with the understanding that given the nature of the aforementioned grading process, it is impossible to accurately predict your course grade before the final exam.
+If you all do A work, you will each get an A. Feel free to talk to me if you are concerned about your standing in the class, with the understanding that given the nature of the aforementioned grading process, it is impossible to accurately predict your course grade before the final exam.